Some Ukrainians panic, others cling to routine as Russia attacks | CBC News

 As the day progressed, alarm across Ukraine rose.
 People crowded at grocery stores and cash machines.
 In Kharkiv, worried residents inspected fragments of military hardware strewn across a children's playground.

-Kyiv Mayor Vitaly Klitschko called on the city's three million people to stay indoors unless they worked in critical sectors and said everyone should prepare go-bags with necessities such as medicine and documents.
+Kyiv Mayor Vitali Klitschko called on the city's three million people to stay indoors unless they worked in critical sectors and said everyone should prepare go-bags with necessities such as medicine and documents.

-Zelensky argued that panic would lead to societal destabilization that could be as much of a tactical advantage for Russia as the estimated 150,000 troops that had massed on Ukraine's borders.
+Zelensky argued that panic would lead to societal destabilization that could be as much of a tactical advantage for Russia as the estimated 150,000 troops that had amassed on Ukraine's borders.

 On Thursday, as the president imposed martial law, Ukrainians realized with a jolt that everything was changing.